aliyun/fc-nodejs-sdk/README.md

 -------------------
 We suggest using fc2，The main difference between fc and fc2 is:

-The response returned by the user is the following dict, for invoke function, data is bytes, for other apis, data is dict.
+The response returned by the user is the following object.

 ```js
 {